The real world isn't divided into subjects. Our brains aren't either. Curriculum should help students draw connections.

 Brain research has shown that information in our brains is organized in schematic structures.
 These structures are made up of interconnected bits of information and serve as a framework for the knowledge we acquire.
-When a learner’s knowledge is connected, it is much more likely that they will apply the prior knowledge to a wide variety of new situations.
-They will acquire new information in a way that is more accessible and will be better able to relate it to previously acquired knowledge.
+When our knowledge is connected, it is much more likely that we will apply the prior knowledge to a wide variety of new situations.
+We will acquire new information in a way that is more accessible, and we will be better able to relate it to previously acquired knowledge.

 Interdisciplinary instruction allows students to understand the interconnectedness of the disciplines and makes learning more meaningful and relevant as fascinating connections are made across the subject areas.